Sankeerthini/IDA-Credits-and-Grants/README.md

 **Introduction and purpose**
 --

 An extensive analysis of loans from the International Development Association (IDA) is given in this report.
 The World Bank Group, whose mission is to lessen inequality and foster growth in the world's poorest nations, includes the IDA as a crucial component.
-This study uses data visualization techniques to present an in-depth analysis of IDA fund allocation, disbursement, and payment, to assess its effectiveness in implementing development outcomes
+This study uses data visualization techniques to present an in-depth analysis of IDA fund allocation, disbursement, and payment, to assess its effectiveness in implementing development outcomes.

 **Overview of the dataset**
 --

-The dataset includes various metrics related to IDA financing, including initial funds, funds issued, funds payable to IDA, unallocated funds, and IDA payables Furthermore, it provides insights into fund distribution across sectors, the performance of the top borrowers and the volume of loans in various currencies
+The dataset includes various metrics related to IDA financing, including initial funds, funds issued, funds payable to IDA, unallocated funds, and IDA payables Furthermore, it provides insights into fund distribution across sectors, the performance of the top borrowers and the volume of loans in various currencies.

 ---